tgirke/GEN242/static/custom/slides/R_for_HPC/R_for_HPC.md

 ## Conclusions

-### Nvim-R-Tmux

-- Steeper learning curve than GUI-based IDEs, including RStudio or Jupyter Notebooks
-- However, it is much more
-    - powerful, flexible, robust and language agnostic solution for working on remote systems
-    - time learning it is well invested, especially for students and researchers with complex data analysis and programming needs

 ### Advantages of `batchtools`

 - many parallelization methods multiple cores, and across both multiple CPU sockets and nodes